U.S. surpasses grim milestone of 200,000 COVID-19 deaths

 Brazil follows the United States in the number of overall deaths due to the virus, with over 137,000 fatalities.
 India has had the world’s highest daily death rate over the last week with total deaths now approaching 100,000.

-Reporting by Sangameswaran S in Bengaluru; Additional reporting by Susan Heavey in Washington; Editing by Lisa Shumaker and Rosalba O’Brien
+Reporting by Sangameswaran S in Bengaluru; Additional reporting by Susan Heavey and Doina Chiacu in Washington; Editing by Lisa Shumaker and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.